manuelmarcano22/VIMOSlabbook/_posts/2017-01-19-bokeh-plots.md

 {% endhighlight %}

+For the jupyter notebooks and to include them in the Jekyll notebook:

+`js, tag = autoload_static(p, CDN, "{{site.baseurl}}/css/cx25.js")`

+Then download the .js file.
+To get the links

+{% highlight python linenos %}
+from IPython.display import FileLink, FileLinks FileLinks('.') #lists all downloadable files on server
+{% endhighlight %}

 ### Bokeh and Docker

 In the docker container can create an html as output and if the docker container was created exposing a port with the `-p 8888:8888` for example can create a simple HTTP server with python (`python -m SimpleHTTPServer 8888`)and preview the Bokeh plot in localhost at the specified port.